ISCB-Academy/Elements-of-Style-Reproducible-Workflow-Creation-Maintenance-Tutorial/lessons/A-Few-Simple-Rules-Shortened.md

 So with this nod to E.B.
 White, William Strunk, Jr, Brian Kernigan and Plauger, we begin with our own Lessons and Pithy Phrases.

+**What is a Pithy Phrase:**
+A pithy phrase or statement is brief but full of substance and meaning

 ### Lessons **`Translated to the Workflow/Containerized Process`** (Truncated Pithy Phrases)